mparekh3/Bowling_Lane_Booking/README.md

 # Bowling_Lane_Booking_System
 Fledged bowling lane booking system implemented in Python using object oriented programming.
-For the basic idea of project, Below I show some basic structure of program application.
-Minor modification may be require in this structure once start programming.
+For Understand the basic idea of project, Below I show structure of program application.
+This structure is only for referance purpose.
+Finishing structure may require modification in this structure.

 ## Customers can